CapitanAceRimmer/EliteJournalReader/ReadMe.md

 # Usage

 Instantiate a JournalWatcher object.
-Call `StartWatching()` to start monitoring the Elite Dangerous Save Games folder (where the journal files are created) and register for events by calling:
+Call `StartWatching(Datetime startTime)` to start monitoring the Elite Dangerous Save Games folder (where the journal files are created) from the given local date time and register for events by calling:

 	JournalWatcher.GetEvent<TEventType>().Fired += MyEventHandler;